 John Cornelius published the Oh-Calcutta Shuffle in Apocalypse, Vol. 5 No. 3, Mar.
 1982, p.
 604. In this false Hindu shuffle, packets are drawn only from the bottom of the deck, resulting in a complete false shuffle.

 James Steranko published the same idea in Steranko on Cards, 1960, p.
 37. He used it as part of a multiple shift, but recognized its potential: “This keeps the deck in its original order, which is another advantage of this particular shift.”

-The same concept—but applied to the overhand shuffle—seems to have been independently created by both John Kennedy and Eric Mead.
-Their handling was taught in Michael Close's ebook, Closely Guarded Secrets, 2004, p.
-90.
+The same concept—but applied to the overhand shuffle—seems to have been created by Ken Krenzel.
+His handling “Chopper” was taught in Close-up Impact!, 1990, p.
+167.

 Pulling the bottom portion of the deck off as though it was the top portion was used as a key card placement before its use in a full-deck false shuffle.
 In The Sphinx, Vol. 48 No. 3, May 1949, p.
 65, this bottom pull-off placement was credited to Bert Allerton.